On the Robustness of Kernel Goodness-of-Fit Tests: Robust Kernel Goodness-of-fit Tests for KSD-Ball Uncertainty Sets

 \section{Robust Kernel Goodness-of-fit Tests for KSD-Ball Uncertainty Sets}

 We now propose a novel robust KSD test for the setting where the uncertainty set is a KSD-ball.
-That is, we consider the composite hypotheses
+Given $P \in \cP(\R^d)$ with density $p \in \cC^1$, we consider the composite hypotheses

-where $\theta \geq 0$ and for $P \in \cP(\R^d)$ with density $p \in \cC^1$, we define $\cB^\KSD(P; \theta) \coloneqq \{Q: \; \ksd(Q, P) \leq \theta \}$.
+where $\theta \geq 0$ and $\cB^\KSD(P; \theta) \coloneqq \{Q: \; \ksd(Q, P) \leq \theta \}$.
 The advantage of using a KSD-ball as the uncertainty set is that it lends naturally to a simple, tractable test that is robust to the contamination models we reviewed in \Cref{sec: robustness GOF test}.
-We first describe our novel test, which we call \emph{robust-KSD} test, and show that it is quantitatively robust to KSD balls in the sense of \Cref{def: distn robustness}.
-We then discuss in \Cref{sec: choosing uncertainty radius} how to choose the uncertainty radius $\theta$ to incorporate other contamination models, such as Huber's contamination models and density-band models.
+We first describe our novel test, which we call \emph{robust-KSD} test, and show that it is quantitatively robust to KSD balls in the sense of \Cref{def: quantitative robustness}.
+We then discuss in \Cref{sec: choosing uncertainty radius} how to choose the uncertainty radius $\theta$ to incorporate common contamination models, such as Huber's contamination models and density-band models.